It’s one thing to want to see your church grow.

 Shortly after launch, as our staff grew, we added a leadership team that consisted of some of the more senior staff.

-At first, we used this team to make decisions, but eventually that broke down (when we were about 600 in attendance).
+At first, we used this team to make decisions, but eventually, that broke down (when we reached about 600 in attendance).

 Why?
 Because the Leadership Team became the bottleneck.

-So a few years ago, we switched to push down decision making.
-Essentially, we have leaders permission to make decisions, and teams stopped making them.
+So, we switched to push-down decision-making.
+Essentially, we have leaders’ permission to make decisions, and teams stopped making them.